yeshir2001/note-app/README.md

 # note-app
 How to Use:

-At AI Prompt type: I want to create simple Note App.
-So generate Mobil Responsive code for HTML, CSS and JavaScript codes.
-Add linear gradient color sky-blue in the background

 Create Files: Save the HTML as index.html, the CSS as style.css, and the JavaScript as script.js in the same folder.

 Open HTML: Open index.html in your web browser.